Le Bourg-d'Oisans

 Le Bourg-d'Oisans ([lə buʁ dwazˈɑ̃]) is a commune in the Isère department in southeastern France.

 It is located in the Oisans region of the French Alps.
-Le Bourg-d'Oisans is located in the valley of the Romanche river, on the road from Grenoble to Briançon, and on the south side of the Col de la Croix de Fer.
+Le Bourg-d'Oisans is located in the valley of the Romanche River, on the road from Grenoble to Briançon and on the south side of the Col de la Croix de Fer.
 It is often on the route of the Tour de France, as the town sits at the base of the road climbing to Alpe d'Huez with 21 hairpin bends.

-It is surrounded by several well-known mountain resorts, including the Alpe d'Huez and Les Deux Alpes.
+It is surrounded by several well-known mountain resorts, such as the Alpe d'Huez and Les Deux Alpes.
 The Écrins National Park lies to the southeast of Le Bourg-d'Oisans.